njahn82/hoa_ta_effects/analysis/001_overview.md

 articles in 2022 were open access), which flipped to full open access as of January 2023.

-When comparing the impact of open access trough transfromative agreements across journals, it shows that larger number of journals
+When comparing the impact of open access trough transformative agreements across journals, it shows that for many journals these agreements have been a significant contributor to the growth of open access over the years (Figure 2D).
+Examples of such journals include those with a scope on specific countries or regions, where also transformative agreements were implemented.
+For instance, in 2022, the Germany-based journals Zeitschrift für Erziehungswissenschaft and Zeitschrift für Politikwissenschaft, as well as the Scandinavian Political Studies adressing the Nordic countries, achieved an overall open access uptake of more than 90% just through transformative agreements.
+Despite the rise in transformative agreements, it is worth noting that other means of publishing open access in hybrid journals remained common.
+In total, 9,223 journals published open access articles from authors affiliated with institutions without transformative agreements in place, while 8,715 journals published at least one open access article through a transformative agreement in the same year.

 <img src="001_overview_files/figure-gfm/unnamed-chunk-5-1.png" width="99%" style="display: block; margin: auto;" />